Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 There is a pitch shifter written in musicpy daw module to make pitch changes of audio clips.

-**Please note: some extra python libraries are required for using this part of functionality, you can run `pip install librosa soundfile numpy==1.20.3 numba==0.48` in cmd/terminal to install.**
+**Please note: some extra python libraries are required for using this part of functionality, you can run `pip install librosa soundfile` in cmd/terminal to install.**

 You can change the pitch of audio clips to higher or lower by semitones, or more microtonal unit.